mlucianoeze/hid-nx/README.md

 Uninstallation
 --------------

+If you have installed this driver as a package, you can remove it using your package manager.

-To remove fully, run the following commands as root or using `sudo`.
+If you have instead installed it from source using DKMS, run the following commands as root or using `sudo` to remove fully.

     modprobe -r hid_nx
     dkms uninstall hid-nx/1.14